-Basildon & Billericay University of the Third Age (U3A) is one of nearly 1,000 U3As nationally with a combined membership exceeding 365,000.
+Basildon & Billericay U3A is one of nearly 1,000 U3As nationally with a combined membership exceeding 365,000.
 We are a growing, dynamic and outward-looking movement which has a positive and creative approach to retirement.
 We aim to take part with others in informal learning and leisure activities - thus providing an opportunity to remain active and furthering good mental and physical health.

-The “Third Age” refers to the period in life after the ‘First Age’ of childhood dependence and the ‘Second Age’ of full-time employment and parental responsibility, when time can be found for personal interests and creativity.
-The word “University” is used in its original sense - people coming together to pursue and share learning.
-Anyone in their Third Age in Basildon, Billericay, Wickford and neighbouring villages may join us.
+U3A is designed for people to come together to pursue and share learning.
+Any retired person in Basildon, Billericay, Wickford and neighbouring villages may join us.
 No qualifications are required and none are given.
-All you need is enthusiasm to share interests and skills, and to learn new ones, and the benefits will be self-fulfilment rather than degrees.
+All you need is enthusiasm to share interests and skills, and to learn new ones.
+The benefit is self-fulfilment.

 Membership We are a registered charity - no. 1012706 - originally formed in 1989 and self-managed by an elected Committee.
 We’re also self-funded by an annual membership subscription, which is £15 for the year from 1 March 2019 to 29 February 2020 (£10 if joining after 1 October 2019).
 We have about 520 members and, if you would like to join us, you will be very welcome - please see the Contact page.